trwiley/trinomial-split/docs/functionality.md

 Strips the parentheses or brackets off of a trinomial.
 Does so by copying all of the characters in the trinomial that are not at the beginning or at the end.

+### has_leading

+Checks whether the site number has leading zeroes or not

+### leadingzeros

+Counts and returns the number of leading zeroes in the site number.

+### removeleading

+Removes leading zeros from a trinomial

 ## trinomiallookup